Jesus said, “Go and make disciples of all nations,

 - You are washed clean of all your sins, including Original Sin.
 Original Sin is something we are all born with since Adam and Eve committed the first sin (Psalm 51:5).

-If you haven’t been coming to this Church, but still want your child to be baptised, it could happen at 12noon on Sundays at S Mary’s or at 3pm at Good Shepherd.
-Speak to one of the clergy to arrange a date.
+Baptism can happen on Sundays at 1.15pm at St Mary’s or at 3pm at Good Shepherd.
+Speak to Fr Morris to arrange a date.

 The priest doing your child’s Baptism will need to see you and the godparents before the Baptism to talk through it all.